dragunat2016/Diabetes_Prediction/README.md

 ## Baseline Model

-Started with a baseline logistical regression model.
+Started with a baseline logistic regression model.
 There are the results via a confusion matrix and it's feature importance.

 ![LR Confusion Matrix](images/lr_confusion_matrix.png)